passbolt/passbolt_cli/README.md

 It allows a user to interact with the passbolt server without the user of web extension.
 Currently works as a read only access only.

+# Prerequisite
+In order to use passbolt CLI you will need:
+- Gnupg v2
+- Nodejs LTS or more recent

 # How to get started?

 Copy the repository